MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 # Maslow cnc complete kit

 In stock now, all you need to start projects today!
-Maslow by EastBaySourca is a more capable and affordable, large format 4 x 8 feet CNC kit.
+Maslow by EastBaySource is a more capable and affordable, large format 4 x 8 feet CNC kit.

 **Ships today from USA via priority mail** (3-5 days to deliver, or 6-10 days international).